Players to go on strike in Spanish women's soccer league - WHIZ News

-MADRID (AP) — Soccer players in the Spanish women’s league plan to go on strike after failing to reach a deal with clubs over working hours and minimum wages.
+MADRID (AP) — Players in the Spanish women’s soccer league have decided to go on strike after failing to reach a deal with clubs over working hours and minimum wages.

 Around 200 players met in Madrid late Tuesday and voted in favor of the strike, which is expected to begin in November after legal requirements are met.